Regenerative Thermal Oxidizers: What they are, what they do, and more

 Regenerative Thermal Oxidizer Components

-In many cases, KKI can help businesses comply with environmental regulations and reduce operating costs by repairing, rebuilding, or upgrading their existing regenerative thermal oxidizer.
-We have an extensive inventory of RTO parts including ceramic media, fans, burners, and much more, plus an in-house fabrication shop.
+In many cases, Kono Kogs can help businesses comply with environmental regulations and reduce operating costs by repairing, rebuilding, or upgrading components of their existing regenerative thermal oxidizer.

 • Exhaust stacks